p-miles/capstone/README.md

   <img src="img/Weather 5 year KDEN.png" width = 800>
 </p>

-Use the web-app to see the historical temperature distributions and rigorously test if the current weather you are experiencing "normal" or a consequence of climate change?
+Use the web-app to see the historical temperature distributions at a given location and date. and mathematically test if those conditions are "normal" or a consequence of climate change?

 ## The Data

 Data are sourced from the NOAA - Historical Climatology Network (https://www.climate.gov/maps-data/dataset/daily-temperature-and-precipitation-reports-data-tables)

-## Question and Hypothesis

-Are the weather conditions at a given day and location a result of climate change or normal variability?
+Start with the most extensive and valid date to support project outcomes.

 ## Methodology